PaddlePaddle/Paddle/doc/howto/usage/cluster/cluster_train_en.md

 ## Prepare Training Dataset

-Here's some example code [prepare.py](../../../../demo/word2vec/prepare.py), it will download public `imikolov` dataset and split it into multiple files according to job parallelism(trainers count).
+Here's some example code “prepare.py”(located in `demo/word2vec/prepare.py`), it will download public `imikolov` dataset and split it into multiple files according to job parallelism(trainers count).
 Modify `SPLIT_COUNT` to change the count of output files.

 In the real world, we often use `MapReduce` job's output as training data, so there will be lots of files.
 You can use `mod` to assign training file to trainers: